Style Masters: 5 Ohio Craft Breweries to Try Now

 Third Eye Brewing Co., Sharonville

 When Third Eye Brewing Co. won gold for its Higher Purpose Milk Stout at the 2021 Great American Beer Festival, head brewer Kelly Montgomery was certainly excited.
 However, it wasn’t his first time winning the top prize in the category at the nation’s biggest beer competition.
 Or his second.
-Or third.
-A Montgomery-brewed beer has been chosen as the best milk stout in the country an astonishing four straight years, stretching back to his time at Brink Brewing Co. across town, where his Moozie Milk Stout won gold in 2018, 2019 and 2020.
+A Montgomery-brewed beer has been chosen as the best milk stout in the country three times, stretching back to his time at Brink Brewing Co. across town, where his former employer’s Moozie Milk Stout won gold in 2018 and 2019 while he worked there.
+(It also won in 2020 following his departure.)

-After leaving to start Third Eye Brewing Co., Montgomery could have just taken the recipe he wrote with him, but he decided to make things even harder for himself.
+After leaving for Third Eye Brewing Co., Montgomery could have leaned on the recipe he wrote, but he decided to make things even harder for himself.

 “Coming to a new brewery, I already had a pretty good milk stout at Brink, and formulating a brand new milk stout was a challenge,” he says.